imprithwishghosh/imprithwishghosh/README.md

 Gist About me:

-- 🎤 I am a passonate Product SECURITY and CLOUD , DEVELOPMENT
+- 🎤 I am a passonate about SECURITY and CLOUD DEVELOPMENT
 - 🛸 Learning everyday, currently preparing for CEHV10
 - 🌋 I’m always looking for challenging work oppurtunities ahead.
 - 📬 open to work || team player || determined